kiwanis club of san ramon valley Grants Program

 The Kiwanis Club of San Ramon Valley provides grants to dozens of organizations and projects each year.
 Grants range from $500 to $3000.
 The bulk of the funds that we distribute are raised through various special events such as the Kiwanis Fourth of July Parade in Danville.
 Kiwanis is committed to making a difference in the lives of all people living in our community.

-grant applications for Our 2025 FUNDING CYCLE opens 2/1/2025.
+grant applications for Our 2026 FUNDING CYCLE opened from 2/1/2026 to 3/1/2026

 Thank you for your interest in our Grants Program.
 If you have any questions about our Grants Program, please contact Grants Committee Chairman John Lineweaver via e-mail at grants@srvkiwanis.org.